 Learning Management System (LMS) Usage: Canvas basically is a website which permits instructors to post online materials for their students.
-Before leaving for the day, I make every effort to post the notes from that day's lecture.
-I also will post keys and handouts.
+I will post keys and handouts in Canvas.
 In addition, any outside resources that I find beneficial will be housed in Canvas for student reference, including course videos.
 The Canvas gradebook will be set up to calculate current averages.
 Course evaluations will also be administered via Canvas.